kavonrtep/games/readme.md

 - Interpreting BLAST-like search results

 This design provides a comprehensive, step-by-step exploration of BLAST fundamentals while maintaining the interactive, educational approach of the existing alignment games.

+# TODO
+Dotplot Explorer is an interactive game designed to help students understand how dotplots reveal similarities between biological sequences.
+By inputting two sequences and adjusting parameters such as word length, students can explore how sensitivity and noise change the appearance of the plot.
+Once potential patterns are visible, the Show Alignments feature highlights local alignments as connected blocks, similar to what is seen in genome synteny browsers.
+Through this hands-on exploration, students learn to interpret diagonals, inversions, and repeats, building intuition for how dotplots connect to real biological insights.

+design will be similar to dotplot game but it is expected that the sequences will be longer - up to 200 characters Additional feature will be functionality "show alignments" - when the user clicks on this button the program will find local alignments and highlight them on the dotplot as connected blocks - similar to what is seen in genome synteny browsers